A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems

 Conceptually, the component of the guard for mode $I$ associated with edge $(I,J)$ consists of any base states, $\bfq$, at which any new touchdown event can occur from mode $I$ into mode $J$, according to the $\NTD$ predicate,~\eqref{eq:NTD}, subject to $\PIV$ complementarity,~\eqref{eq:PIV}.
 An additional condition on the base and tangent states, $\biq$, is that if no new contacts are touching down (``liftoff''), then $\FA$ complementarity holds~\eqref{eq:CPFA}.

 The outlet set in domain $I$, defined as $G_I := \cup_J G_{I,J}$, is,

-The outlet set will be used in the proof of Theorem~\ref{thm:nb}, but more importantly provides a computationally expedient method of simulating an execution: first check if $\biq \in G_I$, then determine the subsequent mode afterwards,
+The outlet set is used in the proof of Theorem~\ref{thm:nb}, but more importantly provides a computationally expedient method of simulating an execution: first check if $\biq \in G_I$, then determine the subsequent mode afterwards,